Machacasauro/Azure-AZ-104-Project/README.md

 •	Azure VPN Gateway
 •	Network Security Groups (NSGs)
 •	Azure Bastion
-•	Configure your On-premises (Mikrotik ROS7)
+•	Configure your On-premises VPN Client in this case (Mikrotik ROS7)

 Let’s break down the steps for setting up an Azure Virtual Network (VNet) with the mentioned features: